Fraudulent Claim? Our Workers' Comp Defense Attorneys Can Help

 • An injury must have occurred within the "course and scope of employment."

 As an employer, you have some defenses against workers' comp claims.
 We've covered several below.
-But talk with one of our workers' comp defense lawyers to review details of your situation for an appropriate defense.
+But talk with one of our workers' comp defense lawyers to review the details of your situation and develop an appropriate defense.

 Under the Influence